 The participating laboratories were required to identify each of the RT specimens to species level.
-If a laboratory would not routinely have identified the specimen to the level of species then they were asked to state this in the 'confidence level' field.
-Laboratories can also add brief notes and information on the keys or other literature used to determine their identifications.
+If a laboratory had not routinely identified the specimen to species level, they were asked to state this in the 'confidence level' field.
+Laboratories could also add brief notes and information to the keys, or other literature used, to determine their identifications.
 Specimens were to be returned to Thomson Unicomarine for verification, resolution of any disputed identifications and potential reuse in future Scheme exercises.
-The implementation of this part of the Scheme was the same as previous years.
+The implementation of this part of the Scheme was the same as in previous years.
 Participating laboratories were permitted to supply multiple data entries (i.e. different sets of results from different analysts) for each exercise to enhance the training value of this module.
 The protocols followed for the two circulations, in particular the method of scoring results, were the same as for previous circulations.
-Approximately eight weeks were allowed for the analysis of both RT exercises (RT41 and RT42).
+Approximately eight weeks were allowed for the analysis of both RT exercises (RT43 and RT44).